cdbros/openlog-server-agent/README.md

 # Openlog server agent

-Golang program used to loop through a log folder and send csv files to openlog server
+Golang program used to loop through a log folder and send csv files to openlog server.
+The project use goroutines to send files parallelly

 ## How to use it
 - Build the executable with ```GOOS=target-OS GOARCH=target-architecture go build ```